 The things you're experiencing, as well as the hindrances you're avoiding, is travel privilege.

-By applying this concept to travel we gain an understanding of travel privilege.
-Basically, travel privilege is an advantage that you have when it comes to traveling and accessing places around the world.
+And so, travel privilege is an advantage that you have when it comes to traveling and accessing places around the world.
 There are various reasons why all humans don’t have equal access to this planet.
-I’ll discuss this later.
+I'll discuss this later.

 Traveling for leisure is a privilege and luxury that many cannot afford.
-When we vacation our intentions usually include entertainment, education, and even escapism.
-Having the option of switching off from your reality is in itself a privilege.
+When we vacation, our intentions usually include entertainment, education, and even escapism.
+Having the option of switching off from your reality is, in itself, a privilege.
 Many of us travel to escape our daily lives—others do so in a much darker context.

 We have to consider refugees, migrants, and immigrants.
 Many of them are uncertain whether they’ll even be welcome in a new land, or if they can find a job.
 Their family's quality of life is dependent on moving.